VirgilSecurity/virgil-crypto/README.md

 | nodejs           | build NodeJS module;                                                             |
 | go               | build Golang library.                                                            |

-> All avaliable Crypto Library versions you can find [here](http://virgilsecurity.github.io/virgil-crypto/).
+> All available Crypto Library versions you can find [here](http://virgilsecurity.github.io/virgil-crypto/).

 - <src_dir>     - a path to the directory where a root CMakeLists.txt file is located (default = .).
 - <build_dir>   - a path to the directory where temp files will be stored (default = build/&lt;target&gt;).
 - <install_dir> - a path to the directory where library files will be installed (default = install/&lt;target&gt;).

-## Benchmark tests
+## Benchmark
-You can find out benchmark tests of the Crypto Library in [benchmark.md](benchmark.md) file.
+You can find out benchmark of the Crypto Library in the [benchmark.md](benchmark.md) file.

 ## Docs
 We always try to make cryptography closer to the programmers, and the documentation below can get you started today.